Waterloo Central School District: History

 Waterloo High School was originally known as "Waterloo Central School" and located on 202 West Main Street.
 In 1957, construction began on a new senior high school that was completed in time for the 1961 school year.
 Immediately, grades 9-12 began to be housed at the new building located on Center Street, while grades 7-8 remained on Main Street.
 Starting in 1966, the ninth grade was housed at Main Street until renovations could be made to the high school building to increase capacity.
 The Center Street building remained home to the high school until January 2006, when the school was moved into the brand new location on Stark Street.

 Waterloo Middle School

 Waterloo Middle School is located at 65 Center Street and serves grades 6 through 8.
 The current principal is Vincent Vitale.
 Waterloo Middle School was awarded the first National School of Character Award in 2008.

 History

 Waterloo Middle School was part of the Waterloo Central School until 1961, when the senior high grades moved to Center Street, and grades 7-8 remained at the Junior High building at 202 West Main Street.
-Grade 6 would become part of the Middle School after the 1980s.
-In the fall of 2006, Waterloo Middle School moved to the former High School on Center Street and isnow adjacent to the new High School building.
+Grade 6 was part of the Middle School in the 1970s and 1980s.
+In the fall of 2006, Waterloo Middle School moved to the former High School on Center Street and is now adjacent to the new High School building.